FacilityKit Blog

 The 5 Stages of Grief During a State Survey

 Denial, anger, bargaining, depression, acceptance — but make it CMS.
 A DON's honest guide to the emotional arc of every state survey, what you're doing wrong at each stage, and what to do instead.
-Funny, relatable, and genuinely useful for the next Tuesday morning call.

 Things That Only Make Sense If You Work in Long-Term Care